wurmlab/genomicscourse/2016-SIB/practicals/rnaseq/TP2.md

 head(transcript2gene)
 ```
 ![Tip](elemental-tip.png)
 Tip: specifying the `host` argument in the `biomaRt` query allows to choose which Ensembl release you wish to work with (in this case, `mar2016.archive.ensembl.org` redirects to release 84).
-This is veryhelpful to make your code reproducible.
+This is very helpful to make your code reproducible.

 You will now import `Kallisto` results:
 ```R